Welcome to the UGANDA-AMERICAN SICKLE CELL RESCUE FUND Online

 For more info visit http://www.ugandandiaspora.com | or you can send an email at this contact: firstname.lastname@example.org | <<MORE>>

-Introduction of the first annual Sickle Cell Disease conference in Uganda, creating a national dialogue for the way forward to cope, care, live with sickle cell disease, and an exciting future of Sickle Cell Cure "Bone/cord blood Marrow Transplant".
-More than 4000 people attended the conference.
-The Speaker of the Ugandan Parliament was the chief guest and promised to table the bill to ask the Ministry of Health to consider seriously helping Sickle Cell patients just like patients with AIDS and other fatal diseases.
+The International Sickle Cell Day is annually celebrated globally and on JUNE 19th so we are holding our third Sickle Cell Conference on the same date; we are creating a national dialogue for the way forward to cope, care, live with sickle cell disease, and an exciting future of Sickle Cell Cure "Bone/cord blood Marrow Transplant".
+We expect more than 4000 people to attend this year's conference.
+The Speaker of the Ugandan Parliament who was the chief guest at our First Annual Conference promised to table the bill to ask the Ministry of Health to consider seriously helping Sickle Cell patients just like patients with AIDS and other fatal diseases in Uganda.

 This event is to create a National dialogue and a way forward for the future of sickle cell disease/disease in Uganda.
 The Sickle Cell Conference seeks, among other things, to create a collision between government and its entities such as health policy makers, ministry of health, universities, schools, and the civil society in increasing the disease awareness, education about the disease, appeal for more research/funding for sickle cell activities, increase/involve evidenced based practises in sickle cell management in Ugandan health care centres/hospitals and re-ignite the impact of sickle cell diseases on the communities and households.